 "I am not angry but disappointed with today's result.
 We should have more reliability and our retirement influenced our season.
 As a team, we did not do what should have done and now we have to ask why".

-Coulthard’s analysis is pitiful and its conclusion is almost obligated:
+Coulthard’s analysis is pitiful and the conclusion is almost obligated:

 "It is an unpredictable sport.
 As such you have to keep an open mind, weekend to weekend.
 It is not over even if it is in reality".